Expressions

 To reset an expression back to its inherited default, highlight the expression and press Delete, or right-click and select the Reset to Inherited () option. .

-Creating Models by Referencing Other Variables in Expressions
+Referencing Variables in Expressions

 In addition to using expressions to directly specify data, you can also create expressions that refer to the values of other variables in LEAP.
 In this way you can create your own models that include both exogenous (externally specified) data and endogenous (internally calculated) variables.